Notify me

 Introduction

 This article looks at the concept of branding businesses, and Britain as an industrial power.
-Then we look at British brands in general, highlighting the history, development and character of early, famous, luxury and fashion, heritage and innovative British brands, and what they are known for around the globe.
+Then I show you British brands in general, highlighting the history, development and character of early, famous, luxury and fashion, heritage and innovative British brands, and what they are known for around the globe.

-We then look at British watch brands, both traditional and innovative, including our own unique British brand of very individual timepieces.
+I then show you British watch brands, both traditional and innovative, including our own unique British brand of very individual timepieces.

 The Origins Of The Concept Of Branding Businesses